(Visitors of this page since 12/2013)

-RADIOS: Many ask if there are big differences between a $1000 and a $8000 dollar radio.
-One analogy I've used is relating it to car prices and what you get for the money.
-Multiply the price of an HF rig times 10; take that amount and correlate it to what car you could buy with that amount of money, then think to yourself what the difference is between them.
-A $10k vs $80k car; both cars will get you from point A to B. The differences arewell, you be the judge, it's your money!
-If you wouldn't really notice a difference, then keep the money in your pocket and put the dreams and egos to rest!
-Some things you'll find is fatigue in the drivers seat of an HF rig during long operating periods.
+RADIOS: Many ask if there are big differences between a $500 and a $8k dollar radio.
+One analogy is try relating it to vehicles and what you get for the money.
+Multiply the price of an HF rig times 10; take that amount and correlate it to what vehicle you could buy with that amount of money.
+A $5k vs $80k car ($500 vs $8k radio); both will get you from point A to B. The differences are .... well, you be the judge, it's your money!
+If 'you' wouldn't really notice a difference, then keep the money in your pocket and put the dreams and egos to rest!
+Some things you'll find is fatigue in the drivers seat of a lower priced HF rig (or car) during long operating/driving periods.
 Another is a rig with an annoying receiver front end that cant provide the selectivity required to dig small signals out in between very large ones.
 Ergonomics is another important factor.
-If you're just a casual operator, and don't push things to the limit to make QSOs, or don't sit in front of the radio and operate for long periods of time, you will probably do just fine with most economical HF rigs in the market.
+If you're just a casual operator, and don't push things like weak signal work on noisy bands to make QSOs, or don't sit in front of the radio and operate for long periods of time, you will probably do just fine with most economical HF rigs in the market.

 We've had a few HF rigs over the years with a favor towards ICOMs.
 Here's a list of them to share, along with a few comments:

 PROFESSION: Senior Test Engineer: Hybrid and Electric vehicle battery systems.
-Stationary power back up applications.
+Stationary power battery back up applications.

-If you need help or have any technical questions, don't hesitate to send an email as I will be glad to help out where ever I can.
+If you need some help or have any technical questions, please don't hesitate to send an email as I will be glad to help out where ever I can.
 We are also QRV in the local Detroit area on 145.780MHz FM simplex; stop on by!

 73 de WB8B / Bob